Capital City

 To qualify for an old-age pension in Tunisia, one needs to be 60 (or 50 for hazardous jobs) with 10 or 15 years of contributions.
 The pension is 40% of their average earnings in the 10 years before retiring, plus 0.5% for every extra three months of contributions after 10 years.
 The pension amount ranges from 66.7% to 80% of their average earnings, but it can't exceed six times the legal monthly minimum wage.

-The annual leave entitlement in Tunisia is 12 days for a full time worker.
+The annual leave entitlement in Tunisia is one day of leave per month worked, up to a maximum of 15 days per year, with 12 of those being working days.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.

 In Tunisia, there are 15 public holidays, providing employees with designated days off.